bedibyte/adam-blog/_posts/2018-04-06-image-stitching.markdown

             status.append(status_i)
 ```

-<u>Lines 2 and 3</u> above call the `matchKeypoints` function to match the features in our images.
+<u>Lines 2 and 3</u> above call the `matchKeypoints` function to match the features from **adjacent** images using our previously found `kps` and `features` matrices.
 This method will be explained in more detail later at the bottom part of this post.
-The output of this function gives us a list of keypoint matches (`matches_i`), the homography matrix (`H_i`) which is derived from the RANSAC algorithm, and status (`status_i`) which is a list of indexes that indicates the keypoints in `matches` that were successfully verified using RANSAC.
+The output of this function gives us a list of keypoint matches (`matches_i`), the homography matrix (`H_i`) which is derived from the RANSAC algorithm, and status (`status_i`) which is a list of indexes that indicates the keypoints in `matches_i` that were successfully verified.

-The remaining four lines append the results to the respective defined matrices.
+The remaining four lines append the results to their respective matrices.

 ## BLOG POST IS UNDER CONSTRUCTION